Grupo ND

 Grupo ND is a Brazilian media conglomerate headquartered in Florianópolis, Santa Catarina.
 It was founded on December 3, 2019, starting of the split of the companies of Grupo RIC from Santa Catarina.
-The group is formed the journal Notícias do Dia (from where comes its initials), in addition to seven television stations, a magazine and a news website, totalizing ten vehicles.
+The group is formed by the newspaper Jornal ND, whose initials come from Notícias do Dia, its old name, in addition to seven television stations, three radio stations and the website ND+, totalizing twelve vehicles.